golingon/lingon/readme.md

 ## Who is this for?

-Lingon is aimed at people who need to automate the lifecycle of their cloud infrastructure and have suffered the pain of configuration languages and complexity of gluing tools together with more tools.
+Lingon is aimed at advanced platform teams who need to automate the lifecycle of their cloud infrastructure and have suffered the pain of configuration languages and complexity of gluing tools together with more tools.

 ## Project status